mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/wandering_app/wandering-irobot-tutorial.rst

 .. note::

-   If only ``/parameter_events`` and ``/rosout`` topics are listed then the communication between the robot and the |intel| board is not working.
+   If only ``/parameter_events`` and ``/rosout`` topics are listed then the communication between the robot and the Intel® board is not working.
 Check the `iRobot Create 3 mobile robotics platform documentation <https://iroboteducation.github.io/create3_docs/>`__ to troubleshoot the issue.